-Our readings commence with each of the two featured readers, followed by a break for refreshments, then our open-mic.
+Our readings commence with each of the two featured readers, followed by a break for refreshments and book sales, then our open-mic.
 Videos of many readings have been streamed live, and a limited selection of them can still be viewed by reading date on the SoulTribeTV site or on YouTube.
-We’ve had as many as 55 people show up (when we had Washington State poet laureate Sam Green as our guest), although usual attendance has been about 20 to 35 most months.
-From March 2020 through August 2022 we held our readings on Zoom, which enabled us to invite readers and audiences from farther afield, but our focus remained on local poets.
+We’ve had as many as 55 people show up (when we had Washington State poet laureate Sam Green as our guest), although usual attendance has been about 25 to 35 most months.
+We held no readings from March through June of 2020, because of the pandemic, but from July 2020 through August 2022 we held our readings on Zoom.
+This enabled us to invite readers and audiences from farther afield, but our focus remained on local poets.
 We returned to in-person readings in September of 2022, with surprisingly high audience turnout of around 30 to 40 people (everyone seemed eager for in-person events again).
 Our long list of featured readers is a who’s who of the Seattle-area poetry scene.
 For more information, please visit SoulFood Poetry Night.